 Why do jewellery makers need insurance?

-Whether you’re just starting out as a Jewellery Maker, already selling Jewellery on Etsy, looking to be the next best Jeweller, or you’re simply just interested – having the right cover to protect you and your livelihood is always important.
+Whether you’re just starting out as a jewellery maker, already selling jewellery on Etsy, a jewellery making veteran, or you’re simply just interested in the craft – having the right cover to protect you and your livelihood is crucial.Ā

-AUZi® has designed a Liability policy specifically for Jewellery Makers, which can protect you against claims for injury and/or damage caused by you or your products.
-This type of Insurance is usually required if you wish to sell your products to the public.
-It also extends to cover sales made from your place of business, internet sales (within Australia) and at markets.
+AUZi has designed a liability policy specifically for jewellery makers, which can protect you against claims for injury and/or damage caused by you or your products.
+This type of insurance is usually required if you wish to sell your products to the public.
+This jewellery makers insurance extends to cover sales made from your place of business, internet sales (within Australia) and at markets.

 You might find yourself thinking of leaving Small Business Insurance to the side while you learn and establish your business, but getting the right cover from day dot will give you peace of mind knowing that you can confidently sell your products while also learning and developing your skills.